Spicy Black Bean Soup

-- In a large dutch oven, heat the oil on medium heat.
+- In a large dutch oven, heat the oil over medium heat.
 Add the onions and sauté for 3 minutes.
 Add the garlic and continue to sauté for an additional 3 minutes.
-Then, add in the green chilies, cumin, chili powder, and salt.
+Then, add the green chilies, cumin, chili powder, and salt.
 Scrape the bottom of the pan for any brown bits.
-Add in the chipotle broth, remaining 2 cups of vegtable broth, black beans, cilantro, and salsa.
+Add the chipotle broth, remaining 2 cups of vegetable broth, black beans, cilantro, and salsa.
 Allow the soup to come to a boil, cover and reduce heat to low and allow the soup to simmer for 35 minutes.

-- Add in the lime juice.
-Transfer 1/3 of the soup to a blender and careful blend the soup holding down the lid with a towel.
-Add back into the dutch oven and stir.
+- Add the lime juice.
+Transfer 1/3 of the soup to a blender and carefully blend the soup holding down the lid with a towel.
+Add back to the dutch oven and stir.
 If you want a smooth texture, blend all of the soup.
 For a chunkier texture leave as is.
 Serve with diced avocados and additional cilantro.
 For non-vegans, serve with sour cream.

 IS THIS A GOOD CHOICE FOR YOU?